Kudaraidee/KudaraideeV4/README.md

       5. Hit "Start"
 Fee:

-      There is a 5 minute per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).
+      There is a 5 minute fee to nemosminer (~ 0.3%) which can be changed in config (minimum is 1 - 0 is random 0 to 5)

 *****